 We talk a pretty good game in our society about how we value our teachers and what they do for our children.
-But then we as a nation turn around and dis them by giving them some of the worst retirement plans of anybody out there.
+But then we as a nation turn around and disrespect them by giving them some of the worst retirement plans of anybody out there.

-Unions and even school districts can be complicit in this colossal rip-off of our country’s teachers via crummy 403(b) plans in some cases.
+Unions and even school districts can be complicit in this colossal rip-off of our country’s teachers via crummy 403(b) plans, in some cases.

-Case in point: This New York Times article which profiles a number of educators stuck in high-cost retirement plans that are demolishing their financial future.
+Case in point: This New York Times article profiles a number of educators stuck in high-cost retirement plans that are demolishing their financial future.

 Here are four things to keep in mind when considering your 403(b) plan…

-The first thing you want to do with your retirement money is determine who is managing it.
+The first thing you want to do with your retirement money is to determine who is managing it.

-If TIAA-CREF is not an option for whatever reason, it’s also worth taking a look at low-cost provider Vanguard.
+Meanwhile, it’s also worth taking a look at low-cost provider Vanguard.

 In the private sector, it’s common for companies to offer a match on your 401(k) — maybe 50 cents on every dollar you save up to 6% or something similar.

-In the education world, some school systems will offer a match too.
-If there is an employer match, you need to at least contribute as much as you have to pick up the maximum match.
-Then from there, you can go one of two ways…
+In the education world, some school systems will offer a match, too.
+If there is an employer match, you need to at least contribute as much as necessary to pick up the maximum match.

 Earnings on a Roth are tax-free, and tax-free withdrawals may be made after age 59 and a half.
 By contrast, every dollar in a 401(k) or 403(b) will be taxed when you use it in retirement.

 If you get new plan info on your 403(b), find out what’s in it.
 Don’t be intimidated or confused by the verbiage.
 Look at the expense ratio.
 Most 403(b) plans are over 2%.
 You want that number to be below .5%.
-Vanguard in particular can be as little as .2%.
+Vanguard, in particular, can be as little as .2%.

-A simple difference of 1% point in fees can mean tens of thousands of dollars in the long run.
+A simple difference of 1% in fees can mean tens of thousands of dollars in the long run.

 For example, the average variable annuity may charge fees of 2.25% annually; the average mutual fund may charge 1.4% annually; and the average no-load index fund, 0.18% annually, according to Meridian Wealth Management.

-That means a $250 monthly contribution with 8% growth over 35 years will amount to either $336,320, $409,585, or $548,750 at retirement, depending on whether you paid fees of 2.25%, 1.4% or .0.18%.
-You decide which scenario you want!
+That means a $250 monthly contribution with 8% growth over 35 years will amount to either $336,320; $409,585; or $548,750 at retirement, depending on whether you paid fees of 2.25%; 1.4%; or .0.18%.